mitchac/argo-workflows/cue/create-argo-batch/README.md

 Then replace <MY-DATA-FILE.cue> in the following command with the name of your data file in cue format.

-Then run the following command to merge the run list into the workflow template..
+Then run the following command to merge the run list into the workflow template and submit to argo.

 ```
 cue eval . ./runlists/<MY-DATA-FILE.cue> --out yaml -p create_argo_batch |yq eval '.merged_templates.[] | splitDoc' - |argo submit - -n argo -o json |jq > submissions/`date +%Y%m%d-%k%M`.argo_submission.json